Skip to main content

 June 4, 2026

-On July 6, 2026, Genie One products will move to a pay-as-you-go pricing model.
+On July 8, 2026 at 00:00 UTC, Genie products will move to a pay-as-you-go pricing model.
 Each user receives 150 DBUs of free LLM usage every month, equivalent to about $10.50 in the US East region.
 Usage beyond the free allowance is billed in DBUs.
-For more information, see what's coming.
+For more information, see the release note.

-To prepare, account admins can now create budgets to monitor and control spending on Genie One usage.
-Scope a budget to Genie One to track spend across your account, workspaces, user groups, or individual users, configure email alerts, and set per-user spending limits.
-See Manage budgets and cost controls for Genie One.
+To prepare, account admins can now create budgets to monitor and control spending on Genie usage.
+Scope a budget to Genie to track spend across your account, workspaces, user groups, or individual users, configure email alerts, and set per-user spending limits.
+See Manage budgets and cost controls for Genie.

 Genie Code now supports auto-approve for tool actions